Net zero, explained: what it is and how to get there

 To achieve global net zero, individual countries must collectively get there; and for that to happen, the companies operating within those countries need to get there first.

-For a company to reach net zero, the first step is to reduce its emissions as much as it can.
+For a company to reach net zero, the first step is to reduce emissions as much as it can.
 This includes both the business’s owned emissions from its operations and, vitally, its scope 3 emissions from its value chain.
 Reducing these scope 3 emissions requires working with suppliers – which has traditionally been a time-intensive manual process, but which Normative’s Carbon Network has begun to greatly accelerate with the help of automation.

 However, despite a business’s best efforts, there will almost always be some leftover emissions – called “residual emissions” – that can’t be eliminated.
 The second step toward reaching net zero is to then purchase high-quality carbon removal to compensate these residual emissions.